This page shows you how to deploy a service to Cloud Run using Google Cloud Code.

 After you define your preferred settings, click Deploy.

-Google Cloud Code then builds your image, pushes it to the registry, and deploys your service to Cloud Run.
+Google Cloud Code builds your image, pushes it to the registry, and deploys your service to Cloud Run.
 Your service is now live!

 View your running service by following the URL displayed in the webview.